2-way Radio vs. a Phone

 Click Here for Steps to Apply On-line for your GMRS License

 Follow these to apply on-line for your GMRS license.
+It’s a few steps but not difficult.
 An excellent tutorial with screen shots can be found here.

 Steps to apply online: